 The course is a single elearning module.

-The course is suitable for all those working in cash programming, including humanitarian organizations, international organizations, governments and private sector actors
+The course is suitable for all those working in cash and voucher assistance, including humanitarian organizations, international organizations, governments and private sector actors

 This course was created by CaLP, who monitor use of this course to ensure it is fit for purpose.
 This means that CaLP will be able to see the name you use on Kaya and any professional information you have given us.
 All this data will be anonymised before it is used for any analysis or reporting.
 If you have any questions about this, please email firstname.lastname@example.org